donejs/donejs/docs/features.md

 ##### Inline cache

-Server side rendered single page apps have a problem with wasteful duplicate requests.
+Server-side rendered single page apps have a problem with wasteful duplicate requests.
 When the server rendered content loads, the single page app is loaded next.
 The SPA will want to make data requests for the same data that was already rendered.

 In other frameworks, a request is made for data that's already in the page, wasting bandwidth and performance.